TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/introduction.rst

    -6  -5  -4  -3  -2  -1

 The first row of numbers gives the position of the indices 0...6 in the string;
 the second row gives the corresponding negative indices.
-The slice from *i* to *j* consists of all characters between the edges labeled *i* and *j*, respectively.
+The slice kutoka *i* to *j* consists of all characters between the edges labeled *i* and *j*, respectively.